Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

 test_dataloader
 ^^^^^^^^^^^^^^^
-Use the :meth:`pytorch_lightning.core.hooks.DataHooks.test_dataloader` method to generate the test dataloader(s).
+Use the :meth:`~pytorch_lightning.core.hooks.DataHooks.test_dataloader` method to generate the test dataloader(s).
-Usually you just wrap the dataset you defined in ``setup``.
-This is the dataloader that the Trainer :meth:`~pytorch_lightning.trainer.trainer.Trainer.test` method uses.
+Usually you just wrap the dataset you defined in :ref:`setup<extensions/datamodules:setup>`.
+This is the dataloader that the Trainer
+:meth:`~pytorch_lightning.trainer.trainer.Trainer.test` method uses.

 .. code-block:: python